pubkey/rxdb/examples/flutter/README.md

 ## How it works technically

 RxDB is written in TypeScript and compiled to JavaScript.
 To run it in a Flutter application, the [flutter_qjs](https://pub.dev/packages/flutter_qjs) library is used to spawn a QuickJS JavaScript runtime.
 RxDB itself runs in that runtime and communicates with the flutter dart runtime.
-To store data persistend, the [LokiJS RxStorage](https://rxdb.info/rx-storage-lokijs.html) is used together with a custom storage adapter that persists the database inside of the [shared_preferences](https://pub.dev/packages/shared_preferences) data.
+To store data persistent, the [LokiJS RxStorage](https://rxdb.info/rx-storage-lokijs.html) is used together with a custom storage adapter that persists the database inside of the [shared_preferences](https://pub.dev/packages/shared_preferences) data.

 ## In JavaScript